uncharted-causemos/quickstart/README.md

 ## quickstart
-Provide a quick way to run dockerized version of Causemos technology stacks.
-This will build and run Causemos and related services.
+This repository provides a dockerized version of Causemos and its related services.
+This enables one to rapidly setup and run experiments.
+There are two main setup script: an application centric that deal with Causemos's sevices, and an infrastructure setup dealing with data storage, schedulers and compute layers.

+Running Causemos stack can be resource intensive, best peroformance is obtained by distributing across a docker-swarm cluster or run application/infrastucture setups on two different machine.
+On a single machine one will need at least 8GB dedicated to Docker.

 ![system](images/system.png)